 - Use your pregnant belly to your advantage by dressing in cute maternity clothes that accentuate the bump, and pointing to the belly while asking for assistance.
 In my case, this allowed me to get an entire ROW of airplane seats free on all four flights to and from Dubai, meaning I could fully recline and actually sleep each time!

 - Though you may feel stronger than your first trimester, remember to build in more rest time and self-care than your pre-pregnant self usually needed, and put plans in place if you suddenly find yourself struck with ligament pain and have trouble walking.
-Consider buying an inexpensive pregnancy support band (like this link) which really eased my belly muscle discomfort as the trimester wore on.
+Consider buying an inexpensive (affiliate link) pregnancy support band (like this link) which really eased my belly muscle discomfort as the trimester wore on.

 - This is an ideal time to budget for and set up time-saving automated services that will boost your sanity.
-Examples include: weekly home grocery delivery or dinner preparation kits, monthly housecleaning services, a subscription to Amazon Prime (free 2-day shipping — even on giant items like our crib, plus free movies, TV, and photo storage), Audible (audio books so you can actually keep reading despite fatigue), and Amazon Family, which offers major discounts on subscriptions like monthly diaper shipments.
+Examples include: weekly home grocery delivery or dinner preparation kits, monthly housecleaning services, a subscription to (these are affiliates) Amazon Prime (free 2-day shipping — even on giant items like our crib, plus free movies, TV, and photo storage), Audible (audio books so you can actually keep reading despite fatigue), and Amazon Family, which offers major discounts on subscriptions like monthly diaper shipments.
 (Note: Those are affiliate links, so if you sign up for a free trial, I get a small commission to support this website, at no cost to you.
 I promise, however, that the reason I’m recommending these services is that they’ve really saved us!)

 - Though you should keep exercising in moderation (walking, swimming, yoga) if approved by your doctor, make every effort to NOT make sudden bursts of movement such as running for the bus or sprinting after your toddler.
 I had been foolishly doing this sprinting, and when I mentioned to my prenatal yoga instructor that when I ran, my hip bones felt weird, she screamed at me to never do bursts of running while pregnant, because your pelvis can actually SPLIT in half, forcing bedrest or an early delivery.
 Yipes!